thorasine/sniblet/README.md

 ## Work In Progress!

-News \ Articles like site I'm making to exercise different technologies and best practices.
+News \ Articles like site.

 # Technical Info